Sanskar-2104/Word-Guessing-Game/README.md

    ```
 2. Open `index.html` in your browser.

-## 🤝 Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.

 ## 📜 License
 This project is licensed under the MIT License. ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)